Get all the latest data for Ivory Coast

 How much are property prices expected to increase in Ivory Coast in 2026?

-As of early 2026, property prices in Ivory Coast are expected to increase by 4% to 7% over the course of the year, with Abidjan likely to see the higher end of that range around 5% to 8%.
+As of 2026, property prices in Ivory Coast are expected to increase by about 5% to 8% over the full year, with Greater Abidjan likely above the national average.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Ivory Coast.